 Belonging to the class of amorphous thermoplastics, Acrylic possesses predictable material shrinkage values.
 Close tolerances are readily achievable with this material when using the plastic injection molding process at Rebling.
 High flow formulations necessary for molding thin-walled, difficult to fill parts are utilized by Rebling.

 Secondary Operations for Acrylic parts

 Acrylic can be decorated using the pad printing, hot stamping, and silk screening processes.
 Rebling has joined plastic injection moldings using both ultrasonic welding and solvent welding techniques.
-Machining operations such as drilling, threading, tapping, routing, and turning are additional services provided by Rebling on this material and other plastic injection molding materials.
+Machining operations; such as drilling, threading, tapping, routing, and turning; are additional services provided by Rebling on this material and other clear plastic injection molding materials.

 Acrylic Plastic Injection Molding Design

 Acrylic molding can sometimes be complicated.
 Acrylic is somewhat notch sensitive, so sharp edges should be avoided.
 Wherever possible, outside and inside corners should include a radius to minimize this notch sensitivity.
 The metal inserts used in insert molding should avoid sharp corners and edges to minimize the notch sensitivity of this material.